justinkhuang/Network_Evaluation_Tools/README.md

 # Network Evaluation Tools

-Network Evaluation Tools is a Python 2.7 package with corresponding examples for evaluating a network's ability to group a given node set in network proximity.
-This package was developed as a part of the work done in [Huang and Carlin et al. 2018](http://www.cell.com/cell-systems/fulltext/S2405-4712(18)30095-4).
+Network Evaluation Tools is a Python package with corresponding examples for evaluating a network's ability to group a given node set in network proximity.
+This package was originally developed as a part of the work done in [Huang and Carlin et al. 2018](http://www.cell.com/cell-systems/fulltext/S2405-4712(18)30095-4).
+This version of the package is being updated as needed to be compatible with Python 3.6+.
+For the Python 2.7 compatible version of this package that was used in the aforementioned paper, please visit the [Ideker Lab GitHub](https://github.com/idekerlab/Network_Evaluation_Tools).

+## Updates to this package
+  - print statements fixed to be compatible with Python 3
+  - Most usages of ```.ix``` in the packages updated to be compatible with pandas 0.20.0+
+  - ```run_network_evaluation.py``` script in ```Network Evaluation Examples``` has been slightly updated
+  - Jupyter Notebooks have *NOT* been updated to reflect changes to the code base at this time

 ## Modules in this package
   - _data_import_tools_ - This module contains functions for helping import network files and gene set files for analysis.